piqnt/svgexport/README.md

                  If input viewbox is not specified it will be inferred from input file.

 <output size>    <scale>x|<width>:<height>|<width>:|:<height>
-                 If specified as width:height, viewbox will be centered and cropped to match output aspect ratio.
+                 If output size is specified as width:height, <resize mode> is used.

+<resize mode>    crop|pad
+                 Crop or pad input to match output aspect ratio, default mode is "crop".

 <datafile>       A JSON file with following content:
                  [ {